-To register as a member of the press (yep, that means bloggers too!), click here.
+To register as a member of the media (yep, that means bloggers too!), click here.
 You’ll need to take a photo of your business card and choose the areas you cover.
-They take about 3 days to confirm your acceptance, then you will receive your pass digitally which you’ll need to print out before you arrive.
+They take about 3 days to confirm your acceptance, then you will receive your pass digitally which you’ll need to print out before you arrive–DON’T FORGET.
 This is free, so take advantage of this awesome opportunity!

 Check out the schedule and add the sessions you are interested in on your My WTM calendar so you can refer to it, and plan around those.
 I did find out that some of them are super popular (such as: How much money a travel blogger should make), so plan a good buffer, maybe 15-20 minutes beforehand so you can get in a get a seat.

 You will definitely need business cards!
-Of course you can get business cards from many places, but my favorite (and I noticed a lot of people’s favorite) is MOO.
+Of course, you can get business cards from many places, but my favorite (and I noticed a lot of people’s favorite) is MOO.
 They are amazing quality and come in a really handy box with a couple of dividers.
 Keep your cards in the front and add the ones you receive in the back.
 No confusion!
-Order your MOO business cards through that link and get 10% off and I get a little something too 😉
+Order your MOO business cards through that link and get a discount (on your first order) and I get a little something too 😉

 I ordered 100 cards (that’s two MOO boxes) and handed out maybe 60 between other bloggers and industry contacts.
 Some handy them out like candy, and I guess I did as well, but I was also selective in the booths I went to so that I could keep my focus.
 So, I think 100 would be plenty–unless you are SUPER outgoing and talk to anyone who will talk back.
-Always keep a few in your pocket!
+Always keep a few in your pocket and your badge holder!

 Press Kit (Media Kit)